Blues Is King

 Blues Is King is a live album by blues musician, B.B.
-King.
-It was recorded in Chicago in 1966 and released by the BluesWay label in 1967.
+King recorded in Chicago in 1966 and released by the BluesWay label in 1967.

 Critical reception

 A staff review by AllMusic commented:

-The album title also influenced the Marshall Crenshaw song of the same name.
+The album title influenced the Marshall Crenshaw song of the same name.

 Track listing

 Details are taken from the original BluesWay LP and may differ from other sources.